knpuniversity/symfony/knpu/ep6-security/deny-access-inside-controller.md

 of my authorization inside my controllers.

 Comment out the `access_control`, and open up `GenusAdminController` so we can play with things.
-When you need to check if current user has a role, it's as simple as
+When you need to check if current user has a role, you'll use a trusty

+it's as simple as
+this: `if (!$this->get('security.authorization_checker')->isGranted('ROLE_ADMIN')`,

-this: `if (!$this->get('')`, we're gong to be at series called Security.authorizationchecker.
+ we're gong to be at series called Security.authorizationchecker.
 It has exactly one method on it which is called, is granted.
 We'll pass it, role_admin.
 If we do not have this role, then we're going to throw this arrow, create access denied exception.
 You can give it any